 Tutors serving in Poughkeepsie will devote the school year to helping students build stronger skills.
 Trained in strategies proven to work, they’ll spend their days providing extra practice and skill building to help students succeed.
 “It’s wonderful to have such strong community support as we launch these programs in Poughkeepsie,” said Katrina Gobins, Executive Director of New York Programs with Math Corps and Early Learning Corps.
 “Working together, we are going to have an incredible impact.”

-If you’re interested in helping more Poughkeepsie children succeed in school, you can learn more and apply at ReadingandMath.org.
+To learn more about helping Poughkeepsie children succeed in school, visit ReadingandMath.org.
 The next application deadline is October 4, 2023.